awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.EditConfig.md

 1. Look at the **Enhanced Health Overview** page\.

    You can see that the **Total** number of instances is **2**\.
 You can also see that two Amazon EC2 instances are listed under the **Overall** line\.
 Your environment capacity has increased to two instances\.
-![\[Enhanced Health Overview page on the Elastic Beanstalk Console showing two Amazon EC2 instances\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/gettingstarted-health.png)
+![\[Enhanced health overview page on the Elastic Beanstalk console showing two Amazon EC2 instances\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/gettingstarted-health.png)